The Signapse AI Roadmap: Our Journey to Human-Level Sign Language Translation

 Understanding the Framework: What Is a Tier?

 Our AI signer is assessed on a seven-tier scale by the Sign Language Production Framework (SLPF).
 Each tier and the associated definition and attributes can be used to describe both technological advances (existing and in development) along with the key requirements from technology as identified from user feedback.
 It is not a substitute for accuracy and understandability, which needs to be measured separately.
-Tier 0: No Automation

 Using a human translator with no AI assistance.
-Quality is guaranteed, but access to translators means creating accessible content is slow and expensive.
+Quality is guaranteed, but limited access to translators means creating accessible content is slow and expensive.

 Tier 1: Just Getting Started